-Keeping your energy up and establishing a solid fuelling strategy for long runs can be tricky.
-Whether you're training for an event this year or are simply struggling to get your nutrition right for exercise, sports nutritionist James Collins is on hand to answer some of your most commonly asked questions...
+Whether you're training for an event this year or are simply struggling to get your nutrition right for exercise, sports nutritionist James Collins is on hand to answer some of your most commonly asked questions.

-For training runs under one hour there is no need to refuel on the move as long as you have eaten enough to keep your energy up before setting out.
-For runs over one hour in duration, individuals should practice taking on small amounts of high-GI carbohydrates, which will help top up blood glucose and provide ongoing fuel to the working muscles to help maintain a good pace of running.
+For training runs under 1 hour, there is no need to refuel on the move, as long as you have eaten enough to keep your energy up before setting out.

-These easily absorbed carbohydrates also provide important fuel for the brain, which allows the body to keep working harder, especially when muscles begin to tire.
-Interestingly research has indicated that using a carbohydrate sports drink as a mouth rinse may help to activate the brain - which could be a useful technique later in the race if you struggle to take on fluids.
+Easily absorbed carbohydrates also provide important fuel for the brain, which allows the body to keep working harder, especially when muscles begin to tire.
+Interestingly, research has indicated that using a carbohydrate sports drink as a mouth rinse may help to activate the brain, which could be a useful technique later in the race if you struggle to take on fluids.

 Sticking to easily absorbed, high-GI carbohydrate options should help you avoid discomfort and nausea during a run.
 Where possible, try to include some carbohydrate-electrolyte sports drinks to meet your fuel and fluid needs.

-If you already regularly consume caffeine as part of your diet, this can be a usual alternative to carbohydrates for an energy boost.
+If you already regularly consume caffeine as part of your diet, this can be used in addition to carbohydrates for an energy boost.
 There are commercially available sports drinks and gels containing caffeine, which can be extremely useful, especially later in the race.

 Don't rely on hunger as a cue to refuel during the race.
 As a general rule, practice and refine your fuelling during training and find a strategy you're comfortable with.
 Taking on carbohydrate little and often, for a constant energy supply, is often the most efficient strategy.